Chief Product Officer

 Accountable for driving revenue growth through product innovation, market expansion, and customer acquisition.
 They monitor KPIs, track product metrics, and make data-driven decisions to optimise product performance and maximise revenue potential.

-How to hire a CPO in 2023
+How to hire a CPO in 2024

-• Executive search firm
+• Onboarding an executive search firm

 • Interview questions